li-clutter-org/loadimpact-sdk-java/README.md

 ## Gradle

 [Gradle](https://gradle.org/) is required for building this SDK.
-The gradle wrapper is configured, which means there is no need to download and install gradle just to build this SDK.
+There is no need to download and install gradle, because the [gradle wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) is configured for this project.
 Just use the provided `gradlew` script.

     ./gradlew tasks         //*NIX
     gradlew.bat tasks       //Windows